-The following chart considers historical data as well as 2020's figures, showing the proportion of respondents that agree or strongly agree that these issues are preventing the contact centre from achieving its aims.
-Concern about the lack of vision from senior business figures has declined once again, with HR also being seen as far less of an issue this year.
-It seems that legacy technology is consistently seen as being a pressing problem and is the only issue to have risen in importance.
+The following chart considers historical data as well as 2021's figures, showing the proportion of respondents that agree or strongly agree that these issues are preventing the contact centre from achieving its aims.

+Concern about the lack of vision from senior business figures and HR issues are both seen as growing in importance after recent declines.
+However, it seems that legacy technology is becoming less of a problem, as are siloed channels preventing omnichannel and a single view of the customer.

-Figure 254: What is preventing the contact centre from achieving its aims?
-(2015-20)
+Figure 243: What is preventing the contact centre from achieving its aims?
+(2015-21)